Athletic Director: Steve Kubisiak Email: skubisiak@bis.midco.net

 $15/SCREEN.
 A Registration/Waiver Form (print off below) will need to be signed by a parent.
 Ideally, a group of 5-10 would be beneficial.
 Each person can learn from each other's screen.

 Steve has purchased, read, and studied the textbook, MOVEMENT: FUNCTIONAL MOVEMENT SYSTEMS, Screening-Assessment-Corrective Strategies.
 By Gray Cook with Dr. Lee Burton, Dr. Kyle Kiesel, Dr. Greg Rose & Milo F. Bryant.
 This covers FMS and SFMA information.
+Steve has a minor in coaching and a masters in Exercise Science.

 Location: To Be Determined by convenience for the group, only a small area is needed.
 If you would like to be screened, contact Steve.